readium/readium-css/docs/CSS02-quickstart.md

 root.style.removeProperty("--USER__var");
 ```

 Please note you must implement a fallback strategy if you want to support Internet Explorer 11 and early versions of Microsoft Edge.
-User settings have been designed to work with inline styles (on `html`) whenever possible but you’ll need to find ways to manage others.

 ### Examples